RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 ##### Priests?

-Should we read the mandatory reportinging statutes to require that a priest who hears about child abuse in the confessional should be required to report?
+Should we read the mandatory reporting statutes to require that a priest who hears about child abuse in the confessional should be required to report?